-On November 5, 2018, the Company entered into an agreement (the "Credit Facility Agreement") providing for a \$5 million revolving credit facility (the "Facility") with the Leon and Toby Cooperman Family Foundation (the "Lender"), of which Mr. Leon Cooperman, a principal stockholder of the Company, is the trustee.
+On November 5, 2018, the Company entered into an agreement (the "Credit Facility Agreement") providing for a \$5 million revolving credit facility (the "Facility") with the Leon and Toby Cooperman Family Foundation (the "Lender"), of which Mr. Leon Cooperman, a principal shareholder of the Company, is the trustee.
 Borrowings under the Credit Facility Agreement are evidenced by a revolving promissory note (the "Note") and bear interest at 12% per annum.
 The Facility matures on November 4, 2021.
 Pursuant to the terms of the Credit Facility Agreement, the Company agreed to pay to the Lender a \$100,000 one-time upfront facility fee.
 The Company also agreed to pay to the Lender a commitment fee, payable quarterly at the rate of 2% per annum on the undrawn portion of the Facility.
 As of the date of this Amendment, the Company has not borrowed any sum under the Facility.
-Pursuant to the Credit Facility Agreement, on November 5, 2018 the Company issued to the Lender warrants to purchase 92,049 shares of the Company's Common Stock exercisable for five years from the date of issuance at the exercise price of \$5.85 per share (the "Warrants").
-On March 6, 2019, in connection with entering into loan agreements with the Lender a direct and another stockholder of the Company, all current and future accounts receivable of Aspen University Inc. and United States University, Inc., subsidiaries of the Company (the "Subsidiaries"), certain of the deposit accounts of the Subsidiaries and all of the outstanding capital stock of the Subsidiaries (the "Collateral") on a pari passu basis with the other lender.
+Pursuant to the Credit Facility Agreement, on November 5, 2018 the Company issued to the Lender warrants to purchase 92,049 shares of the Company's common stock exercisable for five years from the date of the Company, the Company amended and restated the Credit Facility Agreement and the related revolving promissory note to grant the Lender a first priority lien in certain deposit accounts of the Company, all current and future accounts receivable of Aspen University Inc. and United States University, Inc., subsidiaries of the Company (the "Subsidiaries"), certain of the deposit accounts of the Subsidiaries and all of the outstanding capital stock of the Subsidiaries (the "Collateral") on a pari passu basis with the other lender.